Negatronic/hertzbel/README.md

 ### Frequency Subtraction

-Function that calculates the difference between two frequencies.
+The function that calculates the difference between two frequencies.
 Inputs may be of any combination.
-Leading parameter will always determine the resulting units.
+The leading parameter will always determine the resulting units.

 ### `subFreq({string|number},{string|number})`